What Does it Take to Be a Biologist?

 Speaking: Talking to others to convey information effectively.

-New jobs are being produced at a rate of 8.9% which is lower than average.
-The Bureau of Labor Statistics predicts 10,100 new jobs for Biologists by.
-There will be an estimated 11,000 positions for Biologist per year.
+In the United States, there were 112,800 jobs for Biologist in 2016.
+New jobs are being produced at a rate of 8.9% which is above the national average.
+The Bureau of Labor Statistics predicts 10,100 new jobs for Biologist by 2026.
+The BLS estimates 11,000 yearly job openings in this field.

 Tools & Technologies Used by Biologists